 Come in 1‐3 days per week to feed the animals.
 This task requires a time commitment of 1‑3 hours per week.
 Times are flexible.

-Duties include carpentry, photography, water quality monitor, clerical help, computer help, fundraising, art, graphic design and diving.
+Duties include carpentry, photography, water quality monitor, clerical help, computer help, fundraising, art, graphic design and specimen collection.

 Interested?
 Contact the SEA Volunteer Coordinator.